Agora Theatre and Ballroom: Cornell Road

+called "Nino's Pizza".
+Ted Nugent, Measles, James Gang, My Uncles Army Buddies, Freeport, and Decembers Children were the first bands.
+It was an instant success.
+They issued Memberships due to the long lines.
+The residential neighborhood of "Little Italy" did not like the college kids parking every which way on the streets and making loud noises at the end of the night.
+These neighborhood residents converged on the Agora one night like a movie scene from the Villagers storming the Frankenstein Castle, and made it well known that the club was not welcome.
+A new lease was signed and the new Agora opened up at 1724 E 24th, near Payne Avenue, temporarily named Agora "Beta" with Hank LoConti President and operating/shareholder.
+That was the start of Agora Promotions.
+Bands that played included: Grateful Dead, Genesis, King Crimson, Howling Wolf, Procol Harum, Alice Cooper, War, Chuck Berry, Eagles, Bob Seger, MC5, Beach Boys, Santana, Muddy Waters, to name a few.

 East 24th Street

-In 1967, the Agora moved to a second building on East 24th Street near the campus of Cleveland State University.
-Once settled in their new location, the new Agora Ballroom, informally referred to as Agora Beta, played a role in giving exposure to many bands, both from the Cleveland area and abroad.
+In 1968, the Agora moved to a second building on East 24th Street near the campus of Cleveland State University.
+Once settled in their new location, the new Agora Ballroom, informally referred to as Agora Beta, played a role in giving exposure to many bands, both from the Cleveland area, and elsewhere.
 Many artists such as Peter Frampton, Bruce Springsteen, Boston, Grand Funk Railroad, ZZ Top, Kiss and many others received much exposure after playing the Agora.
 The Agora Ballroom was also the setting of the concert by Paul Simon's character in the opening minutes of the 1980 movie One-Trick Pony.
 The front facade of the Agora Ballroom was temporarily swapped for the one shown in the movie.
 It is also one of three locations used to record Todd Rundgren's live album Back to the Bars in 1978.

 The East 24th Street building also housed Agency Recording Studios, located above the Agora.
 The onsite recording studio and the close proximity to radio station WMMS allowed for high-quality live concert broadcasts from the Agora.
 Some of these concerts were later released commercially, including Bruce Springsteen's The Agora, Cleveland 1978, the Cars' Live at the Agora 1978, Ian Hunter's You're Never Alone with a Schizophrenic Deluxe Edition and Dwight Twilley Band's Live From Agora.